ome/omero-documentation/omero/developers/json-api.rst

     GET     /api/v0/m/images/{image_id}/rois/

-Experimenters and ExperimenterGroups
+Experimenters and Groups
 -------------------------------------

-Support for listing ROIs was added in API version 0.2.
+Support for listing Experimenters and Groups was added in API version 0.2.
-Experimenters are users of OMERO and can belong to one or more ExperimenterGroups.
+Experimenters are users of OMERO and can belong to one or more Groups.
+Groups are defined as ExperimenterGroups in the OME model.

 Listing Experimenters
 ^^^^^^^^^^^^^^^^^^^^^

-OMERO will only allow you to access details of Experimenters who are members of a non-private group that you are also a member of.
+OMERO will only allow you to access details of Experimenters who are members of a **non-private** group that you are also a member of.

 **Parameters**